 9. How Do You Think Change Management Is Important For This Role?

 Answer: To achieve goals the employees must be abreast of changes when needed.
 A proper change management system in place guides and supports its performers with tools to respond to the changes, promote key objectives and goals of an organization.
 A project manager has to make these changes flexible enough to adhere and lead to project success.
 Any changes are not welcomed on every occasion, the reason behind still unknown.
 Changes impact learning at times, enrichment of skill and training programs form a part, new ways of performing activities need additional efforts may be prime causes of discomfort among employees when any change occurs.

 We can enlist the seven most effective change management practices:

-• Identify an active and prominent sponsor, include him in a group.
+• Identify an active and prominent sponsor, including him in a group.

 • Dedicated resources to respond to changes

 • Change management in a structured format

 • Encouraging employees to respond to the changes open-mindedly